eag1ex/buypart-app/README.md

 - TSLint `ms-vscode.vscode-typescript-tslint-plugin`

 #### NOTES
 - Some animation disabled in mobile mode
-- No types support in TS for `x-utils-es`, will add later
+- No @types support in TS for `x-utils-es`, will add later
-- Do not have XD on my system, used .pdf > .ai file (some pixel perfect accuracy was lost )
+- Dit not have Adobe XD on my system, used .pdf > .ai file ( some pixel accuracy was lost )

 #### TESTS
 - Tested on latest Chrome and Firefox